 Funds awarded will be sent directly to the arts education program designated by the student.
-The Anthony Quinn Foundation Scholarship cannot be used for currently attended programs, previously attended programs, private instruction, secondary school or college tuition, or travel expenses.
+The Anthony Quinn Foundation CANNOT BE USED FOR COLLEGE TUITION, currently attended programs, previously attended programs, private instruction, secondary school, or travel expenses.
 Past Anthony Quinn Foundation Scholarship recipients are not eligible to apply again.

 Judging panel are be made up of practicing artists, art educators, and experts in the various fields of focus.
 Judges are completely independent from the Foundation’s board/staff and are geographically dispersed throughout the United States.